kappapiana/reveal.js/markdown/SAMPLESLIDE.md

   <a href="#" onclick="document.getElementById('theme').setAttribute('href','css/theme/solarized.css'); return false;">Solarized</a>
 </p>

-Just find this line:
+Just find this line in the HTML file:

 		<link rel="stylesheet" href="css/theme/white.css" id="theme">

-and change "white" one of the other themes (small cap) preserving the `.css` bit.
+and change "`white`" one of the other themes (small cap) preserving the `.css` bit.

 ---